River Leach: Seasonal bourn

 The river runs behind Lodge Park, a National Trust property, and through Larkethill Wood, where it flows under another lane, before passing Kilkenny Farm.
 The Leach valley shows as a substantial dip in the B4425 Cirencester-Burford road.
 The river has an embankment at the bottom of the valley, but has not increased in size.
 Through all this section the river is often nearly invisible under summer vegetation.
 It then passes Swyre Farm with another road crossing, then Dean Farm, before reaching a very picturesque winding valley, crossed by the Westwell-Hatherop road.
-This section is notably a bourn in an unremarkable depression, which normally runs in the winter, but often disappears in the summer.
-(In recent dry winters - writing at summer 2007 - this section remained dry.
-Even more unusually, as of July 2007, it was running which has not happened during the summer for many years.
-The bourn section had been running continuously for long enough to have taken on the appearance of a river, with a scoured bed and water plants.)
+This section is notably a bourn in an unremarkable depression, that is, it normally runs in the winter, but often below the surface or dry in part of the summer.
+The bourn section is usually running continuously long enough to have the appearance of a river, with a scoured bed and water plants.)

 River

-Between this road crossing and the paired villages of Eastleach Martin and Eastleach Turville is the point at which the bourn becomes an all year river.
+Between this road crossing and the paired villages of Eastleach Martin and Eastleach Turville is the point at which the bourn becomes an all-year river.
 Here it is crossed by a stone slab clapper bridge on a footpath close to a wide marshy area.
 A small spring rises close to the bridge.
 By the time the river passes between the Eastleach villages, each with their parish churches just a few hundred yards apart, the Leach has become a "proper" river, several yards (metres) wide.
 Between the villages a road bridge and another "clapper" footbridge cross the river.
 It passes another old mill between the Eastleaches and Southrop (pronounced "Suth-er-op") then skirts the hamlet of Fyfield.
 At the bridge at Southrop it divides into several channels, making a very attractive effect.
 From Southrop, the Leach forms the border between Gloucestershire and Oxfordshire.